Lot M. Morrill: Currency redemption debate

 During Morrill's tenure as Treasury Secretary, debate continued over the return to currency that could be redeemed for gold versus continuing to issue inflationary greenback paper currency.
 Like his predecessor Bristow, Morrill advocated for the gold standard, having viewed paper money as "irredeemable and inconvertible" and "essentially repugnant to the principles of the Constitution".
 Paper money, however, was popular in the South and West, where cheap capital was seen as necessary for economic expansion.
 Since the Specie Payment Resumption Act of 1875 required the Treasury Department to pay gold specie in exchange for greenbacks starting in 1879, Morrill advised Congress to increase the government's gold supply leading up to that date.

 Later career

-Following his term in the Grant Administration, he returned to Maine and became Collector of Customs for the Port of Portland, Maine.
+Following his term in the Grant administration, he returned to Maine and became Collector of Customs for the Port of Portland, Maine.

-Death

-He died in 1883 in Augusta, Maine, leaving his wife Charlotte and four daughters.
+Morrill died in 1883 in Augusta, Maine, leaving his wife Charlotte and four daughters.
 He was interred at Forest Grove Cemetery in that city.
 His Augusta home is listed on the National Register of Historic Places.

-Famous quotes by Senator Morrill

-Speech in Congress, February 1, 1866: